Some days I wonder what I did before Pinterest?

 - If you create a pin, ensure you are linking up to the exact source/website.
 Nothing is more frustrating than clicking on a pin for more information and the link being back to the general blog or website.
 I immediately close those pins and do not repin them.

 - Don’t like the order of your boards?
 Click on the board and you can drag and drop your boards into a more logical order.

 - Follow specific boards by pinners you do not have to follow every board.
 My non-teacher friends do not follow by teaching boards, they just follow the craft and cooking boards I have.
-To only follow a specific board -- click on the board you want --- and click follow once you are in that board.
-Now you will only receive updates from boards you want, and not all posts by that pinner.
+To only follow a specific board — click on the board you want — and click follow once you are on that board.
+Now you will only receive updates from boards you want and not all posts by that pinner.